Who can you contact for support?

 Children and Young People with Additional Needs

-An underlying Additional Need or Disability can contribute to anxiety levels; this can include Autistic Spectrum Conditions, ADHD, Sensory Processing Disorder or Dyslexia.
+An underlying Additional Need or Disability can contribute to anxiety levels; this can include Autistic Spectrum Conditions, Attention Deficit Hyperactivity Disorder (ADHD), Sensory Processing Disorder or Dyslexia.
 These can make school feel like a difficult place to be for a child, even if they do want to attend school.
 It is worth noting that additional needs includes Social, Emotional or Mental Health Difficulties.
 These can affect a child's ability to make friendships and cope with strong emotion.

 You may therefore also wish to discuss with the school if they feel an assessment of your child for any relevant additional needs is required.